josteph/website/docs/esbuild-exploration.md

 ## Table of Contents

+## Introduction

 You might have heard about [esbuild](https://esbuild.github.io/) before even reading this post.
 If you did, that's great!
 But if you never heard about it before this, or at least you haven't tried it, then **you should!**

 You can make esbuild to become either a bundler, or just simply use it as a compiler in replacement of babel.

+?> ⚠️
+esbuild doesn't fully support **es5** syntax yet, you might want to reconsider about this before migrating from babel.
+You can read about it in the thread [here](https://github.com/evanw/esbuild/issues/297).

 ## Replacing Babel